Code of Practice: automated vehicle trialling

 Trialling organisations wishing to trial automated vehicle technologies on public roads (or other places which the public can access) must ensure that the trial vehicles can be used in a way that is compatible with all applicable law.

-The vehicle must be roadworthy and must, if used on a public road, meet the relevant national in-service requirements as detailed in the Construction and Use Regulations.
-A trial vehicle which is over three years old (or four years old in Northern Ireland) must also have a valid MOT certificate.
 Trialling organisations risk civil and criminal prosecution if a vehicle is not deemed fit for trialling or for driving on public roads.
-If a vehicle cannot meet such requirements, trialling organisations should contact the Department for Transport for further guidance.
+If a vehicle cannot meet such requirements, trialling organisations should contact DfT for further guidance.

 In-house trials, progression, and testbeds

 While public trials are an important step in developing a fully functioning and safe automated driving system, it is only once sufficient virtual, private testing and prototyping has been conducted that a trialling organisation should move towards trials on public roads or other public places.
-Public trials should not be relied upon provide the full range of scenarios that an automated driving system will need to respond to safely.
+Public trials should not be relied upon to provide the full range of scenarios that an automated driving system will need to respond to safely.
 Trialling organisations will need to ensure that the vehicles have successfully completed appropriate in-house virtual trials and physical trials on closed roads or test tracks.

-As part of their risk management procedures those conducting trials should determine when sufficient in-house trials have been conducted to have confidence that public road trials are possible without creating undue additional risk to road users.
+As part of their risk management procedures, those conducting trials should determine when sufficient in-house trials have been conducted to have confidence that public road trials are possible without creating undue additional risk to road users.
 Trialling organisations should maintain an audit trail of such evidence and data.

-Those looking to carry out public trials as part of a journey towards full deployment should consider the testbed facilities located around the UK.
-For more information on testbeds, please contact Zenzic, who support the development of automated vehicle technology through projects and testbeds by facilitating partnerships across a wide range of sectors.
-Contact information can be found in Annex A.
+For more information on testbeds, contact Zenzic, who support the development of automated vehicle technology through projects and testbeds by facilitating partnerships across a wide range of sectors.

 Remote-controlled operation

-Such safety outcomes may be achieved through two-way, real-time communications links and full processes to deal with any failures.
+Such safety outcomes may be achieved through 2-way, real-time communications links and full processes to deal with any failures.
 Those conducting remote-controlled trials are still required to have real-time supervision of the vehicle and its surroundings.

 Remote-controlled trials should have appropriate redundancies in place to handle any failures or disengagements, including warning systems and the ability to allow the safety operator to take control of the vehicle at all times.
 A full risk assessment should be undertaken to determine whether remote control operation is appropriate.